nomad

 All of those fears I listed are constantly swimming through my mind; there are so many unknowns.
 It would be so easy to just continue what I’ve been doing for the last decade.
 But then I’m reminded of it; certainty is overrated.

-Just like 10 years ago when I decided to quit my job and cast off the social norms, I find myself at the same tipping point of change.
+Just like 10 years ago, when I decided to quit my job and cast off the social norms, I found myself at the same tipping point of change.

 Change happens when the pain of staying the same is greater than the pain of change – and that balance officially has switched.